 Two billionaire daughters reach the U.S. Open semifinals.
 Here's where their money comes from.

-The two American women who have made it to the U.S. Open semifinalists not only share grit and skill, but they have something else in common: both of their dads are billionaires.
+The two American women who have made it to the U.S. Open semifinals not only share grit and skill, but they have something else in common: both of their dads are billionaires.

-On Thursday, 12th ranked women's tennis association (WTA) player Emma Navarro, who is from the U.S., will face off against second-ranked Aryna Sabalenka, a Belarusian, to vie for a place in the finals.
-On the other side of the draw, sixth-ranked Jessica Pegula, also an American, plays Karolina Muchova, who is Czech.
+On Thursday, 12th ranked Women's Tennis Association (WTA) player Emma Navarro, who is from the U.S., faced off against second-ranked Aryna Sabalenka, a Belarusian, to vie for a place in the finals at Flushing Meadows.
+On the other side of the draw, sixth-ranked Jessica Pegula, also an American, took on Karolina Muchova, who is Czech.

-Navarro and Pegula's family wealth is no secret, with Pegula previously telling Agence France Presse it's "annoying" when assumptions are made about her based on father's business success.
+The wealth of the Navarro and Pegula families is no secret, with Pegula previously telling Agence France Presse it's "annoying" when assumptions are made about her based on father's business success.

 "I did some media thing the other day.
 They were, like, What's the most annoying thing?" she told the outlet.
 "It's that people think I have a butler, that I get chauffeured around.
 I have a private limo, that I fly private everywhere.
 I'm definitely not like that."